 Given the cash flow performance of the "D" share portfolio, in the Company's Half-yearly Report for the six month period ended 31 August 2017, the Directors considered it prudent to revise the dividend target for the financial year ended 28 February 2018 from 5.00p per share to zero.
-The dividend target for the next five years is set out in the diagrams on page 4.
+The dividend target for the next five years is set out in the diagrams on pages 4 and 5.